WaylonWalker/waylonwalkerv2/src/pages/notes/codeit-bro-interview.md

 > Words of advice for people without a Computer Science background?

 You can do it, there are more folks out there crushing Data Science and Software Engineering in general without a Computer Science background than you realize.
-Dont let the imposter syndrome get to you.
+Don't let the imposter syndrome get to you.
 Keep honing your skills and be confident.

 * Be flexible
 * Always be open and ready for change